kevindiu-kinto/dotfiles/README.md

 # Development Environment Dotfiles

-Docker-based development environment with Arch Linux for Go development and general programming.
+A complete, ready-to-use development environment that runs in Docker.
+Perfect for Go development, cloud-native projects, and general programming.
+No more "it works on my machine" - get a consistent development environment anywhere.

 ## 🚀 Quick Start